 EPCOT Outreach moved around a bit over the years.
 At one point it was located in CommuniCore East as part of the Electronic Forum area.
 Later, it was moved to the present-day location of the Epcot Art of Disney shop, where it was known as the Epcot Discovery Center, and the Teacher’s Center found a new home upstairs.

 With the growth of the Internet in the 21st century, EPCOT Outreach’s original Guest service mission became less relevant, and the location was closed.
 The internal research functions EPCOT Outreach provided for the Walt Disney Company have been carried on, however, with the Walt Disney World Library and Research Center, still staffed today by dedicated Cast Members who once worked in CommuniCore at Epcot.

 What remained of CommuniCore was replaced by the first iteration of Innoventions in 1994.
 In that version, Innoventions was a far more chaotic presentation than it is today, having been inspired by consumer electronics shows.
 The opening of Innoventions also brought to the area the dancing fountains and colorful kinetic sculptures, designed to add some motion and interest to the center of the park.
-The Innoventions attraction was streamlined in 1999 with the introduction of the "Road to Tomorrow" and mini-matronic host Tom Morrow 2.0.
-Tom has since moved on to delivering weather reports on TNN (part of the pre-show for Stitch's SuperSonic Celebration in Tomorrowland at the Magic Kingdom), but the "Road" concept remains a part of Innoventions today.
+The Innoventions attraction was streamlined in 1999 with the introduction of the “Road to Tomorrow” and mini-matronic host Tom Morrow 2.0.
+Tom has since moved on to delivering weather reports on TNN (part of the pre-show for Stitch’s SuperSonic Celebration in Tomorrowland at the Magic Kingdom), but the “Road” concept remained part of Innoventions until it was ultimately closed.